What Is Spinal Stenosis?

 - Hot and cold therapy: Helps to reduce swelling and give pain relief.

-- Bracing: Supports such as these can help support the spine to help relieve the pressure that is put on each area.
+- Bracing: These spinal braces can help support the spine to help relieve the pressure that is put on each area.

 - Acupuncture: Used to stimulate different areas of the skin, helping to relieve lower back pain.